Personal Injury Protection in Pennsylvania

 Using PIP Is Simple

 To use Personal Injury Protection coverage, provide your healthcare provider with your insurance claim number.
 They can bill your car insurance directly.
 Your Personal Injury Protection coverage will apply to the maximum amount of your coverage.
-Before talking to your insurance about PIP coverage, you should take to a local injury lawyer.
+Before talking to your insurance about PIP coverage, you should talk to a local injury lawyer.

 Personal Injury Lawyer in Lancaster